-Vita: Angelika von Wahl is an Associate Professor in the International Affairs Program. von Wahl was previously an Associate Professor in the Departments of Political Science and International Relations at San Francisco State University.
-She has also been Adjunct Associate Professor and German Academic Exchange Professor (DAAD) in the Department of Sociology at the University of North Carolina at Chapel Hill and a Fulbright Student in Political Science at Duke University.
+Vita: Angelika von Wahl is John L. ’67 and Jean A. Hatfield Professor of International Affairs.
+Her teaching and research focus on European politics, especially Germany and the EU and on gender.
+She is currently working on a comparative analysis of the first intersex movements and their political impact.
+Her other area of interest deals with human rights and reparations globally.
+Before coming to Lafayette College Prof. von Wahl was a tenured professor in the Departments of Political Science and International Relations at San Francisco State University.
+She has also been German Academic Exchange Professor (DAAD) in the Department of Sociology at the University of North Carolina at Chapel Hill and a Fulbright Student in Political Science at Duke University.

 Special interests: comparative and international politics with an emphasis on public policy in post-industrial states, specifically the USA, Western Europe, and Japan

 Research interests: welfare states and gender; global human rights and reparations

 (2021) From Private Wrongs to Public Rights: The Politics of Intersex Activism in the Merkel Era, German Politics https://www.tandfonline.com/doi/abs/10.1080/09644008.2021.1982902

 (2021) Lessons on Opportunity Hoarding and Gender Binarism: Building an Alliance of Women’s, Trans and Intersex Movements, European Journal of Politics and Gender https://www.ingentaconnect.com/content/bup/ejpg/pre-prints/content-ejpgd2000023